 This can be obtained from the Registrar of Births, Deaths and Marriages.
 It takes three working days to process and are valid for three months.
 Cost of the licence is determined by Births, Deaths and Marriages and the process of obtaining one can be found online.
-The paper copy licence needs to be handed into the office two weeks before the wedding so the details may be entered into the Church register.
+The printed paper copy licence needs to be handed into the office two weeks before the wedding so the details may be entered into the Church register.
 Please note that BDM are transitioning to online services.
 Please read the information in the above link carefully before applying for your certificate.
-If you obtain your certificate via email, please forward to email@example.com two weeks before the wedding.
+If you obtain your certificate via email, please forward to firstname.lastname@example.org two weeks before the wedding.

 For the rest of the year you may:

 For weddings held on a Saturday if you do not wish to use the church provided flowers you must leave your flowers that are at the front of the church for Sunday use as there will be no time for our florists to come in after your wedding and decorate the church for Sunday.